pulpbill/terraform-notes/README.md

 ```
 It creates an execution plan.
 By default, creating a plan consists of:

-* Reading the current state of any already-existing remote objects to make sure that the Terraform state is up-to-date.
+* Reading the current state of any already-existing remote objects to make sure that the terraform state is up-to-date.
 * Comparing the current configuration to the prior state and noting any differences.
 * Proposing a set of change actions that should, if applied, make the remote objects match the configuration.